RBL Bank Drives its Digital Journey with Nutanix

 Database provisioning 90% quicker new services in hours with estimated savings of up to 90TB

-RBL Bank has simplified database management with its Nutanix HCI platform for databases and Nutanix Era—reducing DBA workloads and enabling the organization to respond faster to new opportunities.
+RBL Bank has simplified database management with its Nutanix HCI platform for databases and Nutanix Database Service—reducing DBA workloads and enabling the organization to respond faster to new opportunities.

 Realize new business opportunity: doubles capacity for 65,000-70,000 transactions per day overnight

 Such flexibility helped the bank take advantage of a business opportunity that came in overnight.
 Traditionally, RBL Bank handled 50% of the financial transactions of a leading online gaming company in India.
 The other 50% has handled by another bank, but when that bank went into administration, RBL Bank had to step up—and support 100% of the gaming company’s business.
 The bank needed to clone its database to support the traffic increase.
 With the old three-tier infrastructure, this would have taken around four days, but using Nutanix and Nutanix Database Service, the work was done in just four hours.

 Valia also highlighted the strength of Nutanix HCI in handling heavy workloads, “scalability of the Nutanix HCI meant the system could go from 15,000 transactions per day to 65,000-70,000 transactions per day without any problems or cost of adding new hardware,” he said.
 The exercise broke the myth that expensive proprietary systems are needed for these kinds of critical workloads.
 RBL Bank supported the entire 50% increase on just four additional Intel processor cores.